-O^{RGANIZATION} of the 28-Mc. observing program announced last month1 now is getting under way, and the Bureau of Standards is in the process of preparing log forms and similar material.
+O^{RGANIZATION} of the 28-Mc. observing program way, and the Bureau of Standards is in the process of preparing log forms and similar material.
 Those who intend to participate are invited to write to the Bureau expressing their interest.
 Until regular forms are available, copies of log entries containing the type of data wanted, as outlined in May QST, will serve.
 Logs and communications should be addressed to the Radio Section, National Bureau of Standards, Washington 25, D. C.